Fear

 emotion experienced in anticipation of some specific pain or danger

-(usually accompanied by a desire to flee or fight).
+(usually accompanied by a desire to

 Coward is a person who shows fear or